ePages-de/epages-devportal/_posts/2018/2018-08-16-encrypt-the-internet.md

 _**Important notice:**
 For this setup you only have to setup the CNAME from `_acme-challenge.ourfancy.domain` to `_acme-challenge-cname.some.other.domain` once.
 The renew will go the same way as the issue as long as the CNAME exists.
-You may also noticed that the `my.nsupdate.key` is only allowed to update TXT records and nothing more to prevent breaking other record types._
+You may have also noticed that the `my.nsupdate.key` is only allowed to update TXT records, and nothing more, to prevent breaking other record types._

 The following picture describes the complete process a bit more abstract:

 {% image_custom image="/assets/img/pages/blog/images/blog-letsencrypt-dns-01.svg"" width="50" caption="http-01-simple" lightbox %}

----

-So for the not so technical interested person who really made it all the way down to read this ... all you have to know is:
+Now, for the not so tech-savvy readers who really made it all the way through this post ... all you have to know is:

 **You're safe now, everything is encrypted ! 😁**

-That's it folks for now.
+That's it for now, folks.
-I hope you enjoyed our special ride through the Let's Encrypt world and make the internet more secure by encrypting your own services.
+I hope you enjoyed our special ride through the Let's Encrypt world, and you have an incentive to make the internet more secure by encrypting your own services.

-See yah soon on our DevBlog !
+Stay tuned!